LiskHQ/lisk-desktop/docs/REACT_GUIDE.md

 Each component folder contains at least an `index.js` file.

-If the component gets bigger than 200 lines, it should be split into multiple components that should reside in the same folder (if used only from this one component).
+If the component becomes larger than 200 lines, it should be split into multiple components that should reside in the same folder (if used only from this one component).

 ###  Component Example
 ```